Can it be true, as so many indigenous peoples believe, that animals can be messengers from another world, from the place we call the afterlife?

 Longtime teacher, now trying my hand at writing.
 Especially dedicated to people's real-life experiences.

-Recently enjoyed working with a friend as editor of his bilingual poetry, published in 2022 by Cafh Foundation: Landscape of the Soul: Poems of Community and Hope by Hipólito Sánchez on Amazon.
+Editor of collection of bilingual poetry, published by Cafh Foundation: Landscape of the Soul: Poems of Community and Hope by Hipólito Sánchez.